 Economists are assets to the society as they formulate, assess, and evaluate the government policies.
 They give the development index and the actions required for the national development.

-There is a fear of inaccuracy as theoretical approach may vary from the ground reality while preparing the growth and development indexes of the regions.
+There is a fear of inaccuracy as the theoretical approach may vary from the ground reality while preparing the growth and development indexes of the regions.
 Therefore the approach of an Economist needs to be more logical and mathematical to be accurate.

 India has the greatest economists of all times.
 Former Prime Minister, Dr Manmohan Singh, reformed the nation during the economic crisis as the Finance Minister in the Narsimha Rao government.
 Jagdish Natwarlal Bhagwati, famous economic theoretician and a professor at Columbia University is known to all.
 His theories are taught at graduation and at master's level in many colleges and universities.
 Raghuram Rajan, the former RBI governor, is yet another big name when it comes to discussing Economics.
 You can be even more successful than these prominent personalities provided your interest is utmost regarding the subject.

 Hope this article helps you in giving information regarding Economics, its related careers, and its scope.